ilexp/bmj2017-12/README.md

 # Game Jam Entry: "Spaceshooter Thing"

 Experimenting with a team-based gameplay in a top-down dual stick space shooter.

+Graphics assets used are from [Kenney](https://kenney.nl/), audio is partially recycled from an older project of mine, and partially taken from the old Freespace games.

 ## Running it